 Major Study of Drinking Will Be Shut Down

-The extensive government trial was intended to settle an age-old question about alcohol and diet: Does a daily cocktail or beer really protect against heart attacks and stroke?
+The extensive government trial was intended to settle age-old questions about alcohol and the American diet.
+Does a daily cocktail or beer protect against heart attacks and stroke?
+What about diabetes?

 As it turned out, much of the money for the study came from the alcohol industry.
 Earlier this year, The New York Times reported that officials at the National Institute on Alcohol and Alcohol Abuse, part of the NIH, had solicited that funding from alcohol manufacturers, a violation of federal policy.